Terms of Business

-12. DEFINITIONS AND LAW
+13. DEFINITIONS AND LAW

 a.
 In these Terms, the following words or phrases have the meaning set out in this clause.

-"Booking" an agreement that we will supply Services on specified occasions and/or with a specified outcome as set out in a Booking Form or ina formal proposal.
+"Booking" an agreement that we will supply Services on specified occasions and/or with a specified outcome as set out in a Booking Form or in a formal proposal.

-"Clause" a numbered clause of this Agreement.
+"Clause" a numbered clause of these Terms of Business.